petrovRV/NightClubApplication/README.md

 # About
-Mobile app for nightclub XOXO Party(Warsaw)
+Mobile application for nightclub XOXO Party

 # Implenented:
 -MVC as architectural patter